 On July 29, 2009, the Company sold its securities to select institutional investors consisting of 571,429 units in a "registered direct" offering at a purchase price of \$5.95 per unit.
 Each unit consisted of (i) one share of the Company's common stock, (ii) one warrant to purchase 0.625 of one share of common stock (a "Series I Warrant") and (iii) one warrant to purchase 0.1838805 of one share of common stock (a "Series II Warrant").
 The Series I Warrants had a seven-month term from the date of issuance and were exercisable beginning six months from the date of issuance at an exercise price of \$7.00 per share of common stock.
 During the first quarter of 2010, all of the Series I Warrants were exercised for \$2.5 million.
-The Series II Warrants have a five-year term from the date of issuance and are exercisable beginning six months from the date of \$7.00 per share of common stock.
-During the first quarter of 2010, all on the series of Series II Warrants with proceeds of \$43,266.
+The Series II Warrants have a five-year term from the date of issuance and are exercisable beginning six months from the date of issuance at an exercise price of \$7.00 per share of common stock.
+During the first quarter of 2010, 6,181 common shares were issued upon exercise of Series II Warrants with proceeds of \$43,266.
 There were no exercises during the years ended December 31, 2012 or 2013.